 In my honest opinion, I think there are TOO many bad programs on the Warrior Plus marketplace that in some cases you could argue could be scams.

 Personally, I do not see what Warrior Plus does about these programs.
 I assume they have some sort of filter or qualification in place, but the sheer number of bad programs I’ve seen and have others mention coming out of Warrior Plus used to be shocking and now it’s just the norm.
 In short, most of the top affiliates I personally know and trust want nothing to do with Warrior Plus or the programs there.

 2) Yes you can make money as an affiliate/vendor in Warrior Plus, but is it worth it?

 To me it isn’t.
-A lot of people LOVE to brag about Warrior Plus being an awesome place for making money online and show off their stats, but I have personally seen a lot of these same people and others just spam these offers and use clever copywriting tactics to mask the true value of the promotion they are pushing to make it seem like the garbage being pushed is gold.
+A lot of people LOVE to brag about Warrior Plus being an awesome place for making money online and show off their stats (many use Muncheye alongside this site to do product launch jacking), but I have personally seen a lot of these same people and others just spam these offers and use clever copywriting tactics to mask the true value of the promotion they are pushing to make it seem like the garbage being pushed is gold.

 I have personally run into this a lot myself, where I will see an amazing sales copy for a program out of Warrior Plus being pushed bragging about so and so program being:

 - Easy to use and make money online with.

 - Extremely beginner friendly and push button.

 - The easy hack to make so and so everyday.